-If you are the victim of a sexual offense and you were at least 18 years old at the time the crime was committed, you will have one year to bring a lawsuit against your abuser, beginning on November 24, 2022, and ending on November 23, 2023.
-Your case does not have to be resolved within this window; you simply need to initiate the legal process by filing a formal complaint in civil court.
+If you are the victim of a sexual offense and were at least 18 years old when the crime was committed, you will have one year to bring a lawsuit against your abuser, beginning on November 24, 2022, and ending on November 23, 2023.
+Your case must not be resolved within this window; you must initiate the legal process by filing a formal complaint in civil court.
 Even if the statute of limitations period for the offense in question passed decades ago, you could bring a valid lawsuit within the allotted time frame.

 Contact a New York Sexual Abuse Survivors Attorney Today

 Are you an adult survivor of sexual assault or abuse that occurred after you were 18?
 If so, the experienced New York sexual abuse lawyers of Hach & Rose, LLP are ready to help you pursue justice through compensation.
 We will help you understand your rights under the new law and guide you through the complex civil litigation process.
-We offer our legal services on a contingency-fee basis, meaning we only collect a legal fee if we win your case.
+Our law firm offers our legal services on a contingency-fee-basis, meaning we only collect a legal fee if we win your case.
 We don’t get paid unless you get paid.